Exotic symplectic manifolds from Lefschetz fibrations

 \begin{prop} The smooth manifolds $W_0$ and $W_1$ are diffeomorphic.

 \end{prop}

 \begin{proof}

-Let's consider the construction of $W_i$'s in more detail.
-Lemma 16.9 in \cite{Book} describes the process of building the total space of the Lefschetz fibration as a sequence of surgeries - one first thickens the fiber by taking its product with $\mathbb{D}^2$ and then performs a series of handle attachments along the spheres given by the vanishing cycles (see also \cite{GompfStip}).
+Consider the construction of $W_i$'s in more detail.
+Lemma 16.9 in \cite{Book} (which we have quoted as Lemma \ref{constrlem}) describes the process of building the total space of the Lefschetz fibration as a sequence of surgeries - one first thickens the fiber by taking its product with $\mathbb{D}^2$ and then performs a series of handle attachments along the spheres given by the vanishing cycles (see also \cite{GompfStip}).
 It is therefore sufficient to show that the matching cycles $A$ and $B$ are smoothly isotopic.

 The matching cycle $A$ is the union of belt spheres of fibers over the matching path $\alpha$ and the matching cycle $B$ is the union of belt spheres of fibers over the matching path $\beta$ (plus the two critical points).